ecrucru/anticrux/README.md

 For technical reasons inherited from JavaScript and its design, AntiCrux will never reach the highest and unbeatable ELO ratings.
 Its level is rather *[normal](#anticrux-helo-world)* and the 20 available levels implement various techniques and rules to act like a human as much as possible.
 It is then a good tool to increase your skills with fun.

 About the variant AntiChess, the objective consists in losing all your own pieces or reaching a stalemate.
 For that, you will probably have to force the moves.
-The rules are very simple :
+The rules are very simple and change a lot the dynamics of the game :

 - there are no check, no mate and no castling
 - the winner has no more piece on the board or cannot move